 Safer transport improves workers’ wellbeing

 Commuting to and from work is one of the most dangerous parts of the job.
-Most of the 700,000 garment and footwear workers are at risk daily due to their commute to and from the factory.
+Most of the 700,000 garment and footwear workers in Cambodia are at risk daily due to their commute to and from the factory.
 Road crashes are frequent, and these can be devastating mentally and financially for families who’ve lost their breadwinners.
 The majority of the factories are located on national roads and lack proper lighting near the premises.
 Also, workers also lack a waiting area and are often forced to wait on the side of busy national roads.
 Poor national traffic safety is an additional problem: motorcycle drivers often do not use helmets; public transportation vehicles are usually old, lacking proper seating or overcrowded; and collective transportation drivers do not have appropriate licenses.

 “I changed from truck to bus because I am concerned about the impact on workers.
 The bus is safer as it has space for commuters to sit”, said a transportation driver who joined the programme